clarkfitzg/21fall_stat128/mid_semester_checkin.md

 - Done with R programming, moving on to data visualization
 - Data science career panel

+- Midterm possibly on Tuesday Oct 19th.
+- Weights: midterm 10%, project is 30%

 123 GO: How are you feeling about the "full SIR simulation" due tomorrow?

+123 GO:
 Would it be helpful to have another office hour on Monday or Friday?

+Yes- I will schedule based on Math 99 students (extra unit)

+Mid semester check in

 ## How you're doing